Twitter Cold DM Templates That Actually Get Replies (2026)

 When is the best time to send Twitter DMs?

-Generally, weekday mornings (8-10 AM) and lunch hours (12-1 PM) in your target's timezone work best.
-However, B2B prospects are often active in evenings when they're catching up on Twitter personally.
-Test different times with your specific audience.
+Generally, weekday mornings (8 to 10 AM) and lunch hours (12 to 1 PM) in your target's timezone work best.
+However, B2B prospects are often active in evenings when they're catching up on X personally.
+The best time of all is right after a buying signal, so timing the DM to intent matters more than the hour of day.

 How do I follow up without being annoying?

-Follow up once after 3-5 days, adding new value or insight.
+Follow up once after 3 to 5 days, adding new value or insight.
 If still no response, one more follow-up after another week is acceptable.
 After two follow-ups with no response, move on.
 Always make it easy for them to say no.

 Can I automate Twitter DM templates?

 Yes, but automation must be done carefully.
-Tools like Autoreach automate personalization using AI so each message is unique.
-The platform also handles warm-up engagement before DMing and manages conversations intelligently.
+Autoreach automates personalization using AI so each message is unique, handles warm-up engagement before DMing, and manages conversations intelligently.
+It also protects your account with browser-grade TLS fingerprinting, human-like delays, and a dedicated ISP proxy.
 This is different from bulk DM blasting, which gets accounts banned quickly.

 What's the difference between cold DMs and spam?